Machine-Learning-Foundations/exercise_08_dim_reduction/README.md

 Next, implement the function `pca_inverse_transform`, which reconstructs the data using the top $n_comp$ principal components following these steps:

 10. Select the first $n_comp$ components from the given eigenvectors.
-11. Project the centered data onto the space defined by the selected eigenvectors by multiplying both matrices, giving us the reduced data.
+11. Project the centered data onto the space defined by the selected eigenvectors by multiplying the transposed selected eigenvectors and the centered data matrix, giving us the reduced data.
-12. Reconstruct the data projecting it back to the original space by multiplying the reduced data with the transposed selected eigenvectors.
+12. Reconstruct the data projecting it back to the original space by multiplying the selected eigenvectors with the reduced data.
 Don't forget to add the mean vector afterwards.
 13. Return the reconstructed data.

 Now, before returning to the `__main__` function, we also want to calculate the explained variance associated with our principal components.
 For that, implement the `expl_var` function following these steps: